-The Small Business Administration has a sample balance sheet online (here); it shows some basic things anyone starting out should have on it.
-But the statement of assets and liabilities will differ — sometimes widely — for different businesses, and some of it falls under state or federal laws.
+The Small Business Administration has a sample balance sheet; it shows some basic things anyone starting out should have on it.
+But the statement of assets and liabilities will differ, sometimes widely, for different businesses, and some of it falls under state or federal laws.

-Bill Brigham, director at the New York State Small Business Development Center in Albany, N.Y., notes a big mistake people make is trying to do it themselves even as their business grows.
-While commercial accounting software such as Quicken is fine, it’s a good idea to go to a professional%20accountant " href="http://www.businessnewsdaily.com/15-accountant-bookkeeper-differences.html">professional accountant the first time you set a balance sheet up.
+Bill Brigham, director at the New York State Small Business Development Center in Albany, New York, notes a big mistake people make is trying to do it themselves even as their business grows.
+While commercial accounting software such as Quicken is fine, it’s a good idea to go to a professional accountant the first time you set a balance sheet up.

 “It will save you money down the road,” Brigham says.

-The cost of hiring an accountant for a one-time job is a few hundred dollars; the cost of paying fines to the Internal Revenue Service, or the potential lost money in tax breaks is often much more.
+The cost of hiring an accountant for a one-time job is a few hundred dollars; the cost of paying fines to the IRS, or the potential lost money in tax breaks is often much more.

 Brigham also notes a balance sheet is a good reality check.
-“Everybody thinks their business is worth more than it really is,” he says.
+“Everybody thinks their business is worth more than it really is,” he said.
 If you are planning to sell your business or incorporate it, the total worth is vital information.
-If you’re applying for a small%20business%20loan " href="http://www.businessnewsdaily.com/39-small-business-loan-application-process.html">small business loan, it helps to have something to show the bank you’ve done your homework.
+If you’re applying for a small business loan, it helps to have something to show the bank that you’ve done your homework.